Smart Transfer and Refund Consolidation

 Frequently Asked Questions

-What if the algorithm misidentifies a transfer?
+What if the algorithm misidentifies a match?

 Does this work across two different banks?